Kernix13/rural-homestead/land-buy.md

 ### Making an Offer on a Plot of Land

 - When you're ready to purchase a piece of land, you'll have to make a written offer.
 You'll approach the seller with the terms you're willing to abide by.
 You should also include all of the details related to the transaction
 - After you make your initial offer, don't forget that you can negotiate the land price down.
 It's best to come prepared with research and data, though, to back up whatever price you're willing to pay.
 You can even ask the seller to pay some of your closing costs and include contingencies.
-These include a clause that states you can walk away from the deal if the land fails to pass inspection
+These include a clause that states **_you can walk away from the deal if the land fails to pass inspection_**

 ### Completing Your Land Purchase Agreement

 - To claim a portion of land as your own, you'll need to officially close on the land purchase.
 To do so, you'll have to sign a land purchase agreement.
 This agreement will specify how much you're paying for the land and how much money you're putting down.
 The seller will have to sign the agreement as well
 - The land contract you'll sign will include everything that you and the seller agree to regarding the land purchase.
-Other documents you'll have to review include state-based real estate forms, a closing statement that highlights all of the costs that stem from the sale and a deed that transfers the land's title from the owner to you
+Other documents you'll have to review include `state-based real estate forms`, a `closing statement` that highlights all of the costs that stem from the sale `and a deed` that transfers the land's title from the owner to you

 > _Buying a piece of land isn't simple.
 It's important to do your due diligence and check with specialists and experts.
 This is to ensure you're complying with local zoning regulations and real estate laws.
 Complete all of the necessary steps and you can buy the land you need for the home you've always wanted_